Filippo-Festa/Machine-Learning/README.md

 - **Model Evaluation:** Best practices for model validation, including cross-validation, confusion matrix analysis, and performance metrics such as accuracy, precision, recall, and F1-score.

 - **Advanced Topics:** Exploration of ensemble methods like Random Forests and Gradient Boosting, along with an introduction to deep learning concepts.

-## Learning Objectives

-- **Practical Skills:** Enhance coding skills in Python, specifically for machine learning tasks, using popular libraries such as Scikit-learn, Pandas, and TensorFlow.

-- **Theoretical Understanding:** Deepen the theoretical knowledge of machine learning principles, including the mathematics behind various algorithms and the conditions under which they perform best.

-- **Problem-Solving:** Develop the ability to approach machine learning problems methodically, from problem formulation and data exploration to model selection and evaluation.